Staten Island New York, USA Travel Guide

 App provides estimate before confirmation.

-For greater flexibility in exploring Staten Island and beyond, consider renting a vehicle.
+For greater flexibility in exploring Staten Island and elsewhere, consider renting a vehicle.
 Major car rental companies have locations at NYC airports and on Staten Island.
 Bike-share programs also provide an active way to explore local areas.

 Parking can be challenging and expensive in some areas.